1985 American League Championship Series: Game 2

 Game 2 produced excitement and controversy with the Blue Jays winning, 6–5, in ten innings.
 This game featured Royals' pitcher Bud Black against Toronto left-hander Jimmy Key.
 The Royals scored in the third inning when Buddy Biancalana singled and scored on an unexpected home run by the light-hitting Willie Wilson to make the score 2–0.
 They increased their lead in the fourth inning when Darryl Motley walked and scored on a double by Jim Sundberg.
-The Jays, trailing the game 3–0, got on the scoreboard in the bottom of the fourth inning when George Bell reached base on an error by George Brett and scored a run on Cliff Johnson's double to decrease the gap 3–1.
+The Jays, trailing the game 3–0, got on the scoreboard in the bottom of the fourth inning when George Bell reached base on an error by George Brett and scored a run on Cliff Johnson's double to decrease the gap to 3–1.

 As in Game 1, rain interrupted the game with the Blue Jays at bat.
 In the sixth inning, with two outs and the Royals leading the game 3–1, Black hit Bell with a pitch, then Cliff Johnson singled to left field to put runners at first and second.
 Black threw a wild pitch, allowing the runners to advance.
 Blue Jays manager Bobby Cox pulled Johnson and sent in pinch-runner Lou Thornton.
 This change was successful when Barfield singled up the middle to score both runners and tie the game at three runs apiece.
 Black retired Upshaw to end the inning.